-Effective June 24, 2013, the LGI Homes Group, LLC secured revolving credit facility with Texas Capital Bank, N.A. was amended to increase the available outstanding balances under the facility to \$35.0 million given certain criteria, extend the maturity date to June 30, 2015, expand eligible borrowings to include up to \$5.0 million for land acquisition and development, and include the managing and non-managing members as joint and several guarantors.
+Effective June 24, 2013, the LGI Homes Group, LLC secured revolving credit facility with Texas Capital Bank, N.A. was amended to increase the available outstanding balances under the facility to \$35.0 million given certain criteria, extend the date by which new construction may be added for the revolving credit facility to June 30, 2015, expand eligible borrowings to include up to \$5.0 million for land acquisition and development, and include the managing and non-managing members as joint and several guarantors.
+As of October 23, 2013, Texas Capital Bank, N.A. approved adding LGI Fund III Holdings, LLC and its subsidiaries as additional co-borrowers under the facility.
+In addition, Texas Capital Bank, N.A. and LGI Homes, Inc. have agreed on terms to amend the facility to increase the available outstanding balances to \$50.0 million given certain criteria.
+The increase is subject to the successful completion of this offering and will include a provision to replace the existing guarantors with LGI Homes.
+Inc.